NQCD/NQCDynamics.jl/docs/src/getting_started.md

 To make sure the model is what we expect, we can plot the potential and derivative using a custom plotting recipe.
 This looks pretty harmonic to me!
+COMMENT II have to import Plots as well - but I guess it's no problem.
+Just mention in the beginning that if an error occurs the user has to import pkg and mention "import Pkg; Pkg.add("NAME")

 ```@example started
 using Plots